matgege/nam-visualization/README.md

 python app.py
 ```

+After this step, a web browser window should be opened with the dash app.

+As an input, datasets in the .csv format are allowed.
+Drag & Drop the file into the marked area, or simply click on select.

+Now you should see the head of the .csv file and the name of the file.

+**Important Notice!!!**

+**The dataset has to be free of NaN values or other kinds of missing values --> it should be properly preprocessed!**

+If you can't preprocess the data properly, you can also just select the feature columns which are working --> which have no NaN values.

 ## References
 ### GitHub
 [A simple implementation of the Neural Additive Model by Agarwal et al. in PyTorch.](https://github.com/CursedSeraphim/NAM-torch)